AJsVoices/the-clandestine-providence/Shorts/Fall2018Contest/entry-v2.md

 "We have to,  Nox.
 I can't know you are Venatori.
 You can't try to remember me.
 But I can't lose you."

 I gave you a simple nod and you laid your hands on my neck and you pulled me close and you kissed me.
 "I love you, Nox."
 You whispered as the dream faded.
-The blackness faded.
-The world faded into nothingness of sleep and when I woke up I was standing against the wall with Garrett staring at me.
-He glared at me, "You took long enough.
-Who was that?"

-I shrugged, "I don't know."
-I said.
-I didn't remember what had happened.

-His glare grew intense, and I shrank beneath it.
-He didn't raise his hand but I felt the nudge in my head that said he would if he could.
-If there weren't cameras watching.
-"Git!"
-He said.
-And I scrambled away from him.
+I didn't get to respond before I was ripped away from you.
+The darkness surrounded me.
+And my nightmare started all over again.

+There was no point in tr

 My heart was racing as I lay on my bed thinking about you.
 Thinking about what we did and why.
 What happens now.
 I know you are real.
 I know your name.
 My nightmares still take me every night.
 Can I protect us both from my people - from the Venatori.
 Or now that I know will they hunt you?
 I don't have time to be scared.
 You give me strength and I know we'll get through this together.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTY0MjU1MjEzNCwtMTkwMDM0Mjk1NiwxNj
-EyNDE4MzI4LC0xNTE3MTU1MjUxLDIwNzI3MjIwNjcsLTk2ODIx
-MzVdfQ==
+eyJoaXN0b3J5IjpbNTY1NTczNjM4LC0xOTAwMzQyOTU2LDE2MT
+I0MTgzMjgsLTE1MTcxNTUyNTEsMjA3MjcyMjA2NywtOTY4MjEz
+NV19
 -->